 I asked him why he moved to Tierra del Fuego, to the edge of the world.
 “Los pez,” he says.
 For the fish.

 And why are we here, I wonder?
 Why pedal 5,000 km to the edge of the planet?
 My answer is elusive.
 We dreamed of high mountains and roaring rivers, lost valleys and lakes of liquid glacial ice.

 But on a bicycle, Patagonia’s wildness was simultaneously poetic and painful, and the ratio between the two rarely made sense: how often did we pedal uphill hour after hour, with a few moments of effortless movement as our reward, only to start climbing again?

-- Sarah Tory’s story of her epic Patagonia bike trip first appeared in Outpost magazine.
-Born in Toronto, she now lives and works in Colorado as a journalist and writer with High Country News, focusing on environment, justice and migration.
-You can check her out at www.sarah-tory.com or on Twitter (@tory_sarah).
+- Born in Toronto, Sarah Tory lives and works in Colorado as a journalist focusing on the environment, justice and migration.
+Check her out at www.sarah-tory.com